jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2020/FireEye-Cyber-Trendscape-Report-2020.md

 cyber attack in the past 12 months.

 *Figure 16.
 Types of cyber attacks experienced in the last 12 months.*
-A bar chart showing the distribution of responses regarding the types of cyber attacks experienced in the last 12 months.
-The top types are Malware, Targeted Phishing, and Exploited Vulnerability.
+A bar chart showing the percentage of respondents who experienced each type of cyber attack in the last 12 months.

-**Analyst Observation**
+> Analyst Observation

-The participants from
+> The participants from
-China reported that
+> China reported that
-successful attacks
+> successful attacks
-based on exploited
+> based on exploited
-vulnerabilities occurred
+> vulnerabilities occurred
-70% more often than
+> 70% more often than
-the overall average.
+> the overall average.
-Canada and Korea
+> Canada and Korea
-reported the success of
+> reported the success of
-similar attacks occurred
+> similar attacks occurred
-30% more often than
+> 30% more often than
-the overall average.
+> the overall average.

 ### Source of Attacks
 Organizations were asked to identify the most likely source of attacks against their organizations.
 Globally, the results were highly consistent across all countries with hacker groups (31%), individual hackers (18%) and criminal organizations (17%) coming in as the top three suspects.